j0shmillar/esp-capnp-test/components/capnp/kjdoc/tour.md

 - Holding a mutex lock across a `co_await` is almost always a bad idea, with essentially the same problems as holding a lock while calling `promise.wait(waitScope)`.
 This would cause the coroutine to hold the lock for however many turns of the event loop is required to drive the coroutine to release the lock; if I/O is involved, this could cause significant problems.
 Additionally, a reentrant call to the coroutine on the same thread would deadlock.
 Instead, if a coroutine must temporarily hold a lock, always keep the lock in a new lexical scope without any `co_await`.
 - Attempting to define (and use) a variable-length array will cause a compile error, because the size of coroutine frames must be knowable at compile-time.
 The error message that clang emits for this, "Coroutines cannot handle non static allocas yet", suggests this may be relaxed in the future.

-There are some additional considerations when refactoring `.then()`-style code into coroutines:
-- When refactoring recursive asynchronous loops (see the "Loops" section elsewhere in this document), you must replace recursion with a traditional `for` or `while` loop.
-This is because while `.then()` supports tail-call optimization, our implementation of `co_await` does not.
-Fortunately, this usually makes the code more readable anyway.
-If there are multiple points of recursion, one simple strategy is to replace the points of recursion (e.g. `return loop()`) with `continue`, and wrap the code in an infinite loop.
-- Replacing `.then()` with `co_await` can affect timing, because `co_await` effectively eagerly evaluates the awaited promise.
-If refactoring `.then()`-style code into a coroutine produces different results, or hung promises, it is likely you are running into a latent timing bug exposed by this subtle difference in semantics.
-Try adding `.eagerlyEvaluate(nullptr)` to each `.then()` promise and fixing the bug before proceeding.

 As of this writing, KJ supports C++20 coroutines and Coroutines TS coroutines, the latter being an experimental precursor to C++20 coroutines.
 They are functionally the same thing, but enabled with different compiler/linker flags:

 - Enable C++20 coroutines by requesting that language standard from your compiler.